 A lilly-pilly tree, potentially reaching 30 metres in its native habitat, it is found in riverine rainforest, often close to streams, on the North Coast of NSW (north from and as far west as the Hunter Valley) extending along the coast into far northern Queensland (to around Cairns).
 This is only one species in NSW.

-The leaves are opposite and glossy-green, with the lower surface much paler, ranging from lanceolate to narrow-elliptic, to about 16 cm long and 5 cm wide, with a pointy (acuminate) tip.
+Waterhousea spp. have simple-opposite leaves.
+In this species, the leaves are glossy-green, with the lower surface much paler, ranging from lanceolate to narrow-elliptic, to about 16 cm long and 5 cm wide, with a pointy (acuminate) tip.
 The oil glands are numerous and fine and can be seen with a hand lens.
 The leaves have wavy (undulate) margins.

 The fruit of Waterhousea is a berry.
 In this species, it is globe-shaped to about 20 mm diameter, green – turning red at maturity.